SodalimeZero/GloGNN_Improvement/README.md

 # GloGNN_Improvement

-This is the code of GloGNN and its improvements for course *Advanced Artificial Intelligence (Sun Yat-sen University, Fall 2023)*.
+This is the code of GloGNN(ICML2022)'s improvements for course *Advanced Artificial Intelligence (Sun Yat-sen University, Fall 2023)*.

 ## Setup